horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/management/how-to-activate-cryptocurrency-for-the-wallet.md

-# How to activate cryptocurrency for the wallet?
+# How to add coin to the wallet?

 On the Balance tab, click on the 'Add coin' button and search for the coin that needs to be added.